Notes on the Geography of Sri Lanka: Nuwara Eliya

 The finished product is stacked in a local tea factory.

 Most of the dairy cows in Sri Lanka range at will--and their milk has the unpredictable flavor of whatever they eat.
-Up here, however, the cooler climate sustains a European-style dairy farm that has fenced pastures.
+Up here, however, the cooler climate sustains a European-style dairy farm with fenced pastures.

 A forested section of the road not yet widened (2005).